"We live in a dirty and dangerous world. There are some things

 and when the press can decide whether to print what it knows."

--- Katharine Graham, Washington Post at a 1988 speech at CIA headquarters
+-- Katharine Graham, Washington Post owner, at a 1988 speech at CIA headquarters

 note how this article "sandwiches" mention of David Ray Griffin's book in-between discussions of alien abduction and communication with beings in other dimensions - a great way to discredit "New Pearl Harbor" a month before the Kerry/Bush "election" - note also that the Post implied that the no plane claim was the only issue mentioned in New Pearl Harbor - when it was only a small part of the book (most of the rest of the book is excellent).
 The Washington Post is shrewd enough to know that this part of the book was not true and worth promoting to discredit 9/11 truth, especially in the DC area where many people know eyewitnesses to the events.
 Pentagon Strike is a very deceptive film, which is why the Post highlighted it instead of Crossing the Rubicon.